 Getting closer to Dujiangyan(都江堰).
 Maybe because of the close proximity of the Dujiangyan Irrigation, security here seemed tight.

 A statue of Da Yu (大禹) standing tall in the center of town.

 Da Yu the Great was said to have been born here.
 He was a legendary ruler famed for his introduction of flood control in ancient China.

 The city of Dujianyan was heavily destroyed in the Wenchuan Earthquake (汶川地震) in 2008.
 The whole city has been rebuilt with funding contributed by other provinces.

 Minjiang River along the 213 National Road.

 One of the rest stops on the way.

-Some kind of 'medicine' that the tour guide was selling on the bus to help prevent high-altitude sickness.
+Some kind of 'medicine' that the tour guide was selling on the bus supposedly to help prevent high-altitude sickness.
 We were told that we should take 5 to 9 vials of these daily while we were up on the mountains.
 Each person was allotted two packs and we could returned the unused packs at the end of the tour.
-I am sure we were way overcharged for these but everybody bought these nevertheless.

 Arriving Maoxian (茂縣) with a huge Qiang (羌) tribe population.